bpeacock/subview.js/README.md

 subview.js Extensions
 ---------------------

-Subviews can include third party functionality via composition (extensions) or inheritance from another subview.
+Subviews can include third-party functionality compositionally with extensions or by inheritance from another subview (subview.extend()).

 ### Using Extensions